WPgenWeakest Precondition Generator

 | simpl; unfold wpgen_var; simpl ].

-Let us revisit the previous proof scripts using x-tactics instead of x-lemmas.
-The reader may contemplate the gain in conciseness.
+Now let us revisit the previous proof scripts using x-tactics instead of x-lemmas.
+The reader is invited to contemplate the gain in conciseness.

 Module ProofsWithXtactics.